 to corporate America.

-(I wish she had paid a lot more attention to the grandchildren of
+(I wish she had paid a lot more attention to the children and grandchildren of

 Synanon, the abusive "confrontational attack therapy"